vkovsh/Tellurion_Test/README.md

 # Tellurion_Test
-Tic-tac-toe with player-player and player-computer modes
+Tic-tac-toe with player-player and player-computer modes.
+Type make in terminal for compiling